 The property at 11 Russell Street, Toorak (otherwise known as Risdon) is significant.
 The scale, form and detailing of the substantial interwar Georgian Revival residence is of local significance.
 The landscaping and front fence are not significant.

 How is it significant?

-Risdon is of local aesthetic significance to the City of Stonnington, and is associated with the famed Australian architectural firm, Oakley & Parkes.
+Risdon is of local aesthetic significance to the City of Stonnington.

 Why is it significant?